thisis239141495/thisis239141495.github.io/_pages/experiences.md

   * Project: Preliminary Exploration and Evaluation of Smart Support for Homeless Community

 * Research Assistant@Vanderbilt AI-CPS Lab
-  * Project: LLM for 911 calling system
+  * Project: LLM for 911 Calling System

+* Research Assistant@School of Mathematics, Shandong University
+  * Project: The Interplay of Migration Costs, Switching Probabilities, and Quality Differentiation in Oligopolistic Competition

 Professional